 There are figures in the Irish music industry as unique and distinctive as Eithne Pádraigín Ní Bhraonáin, better known as simply "Enya."

-Hailing from the Gaeltacht region in Donegal, Enya enjoyed a rapid rise to prominence, both in Ireland and internationally, during the 1980s before going on to become the biggest-selling Irish solo artist of all time.
+Enya, who was born in the Gaeltacht region of Gweedore, Co Donegal on May 17, 1961, enjoyed a rapid rise to prominence, both in Ireland and internationally, during the 1980s before going on to become the biggest-selling Irish solo artist of all time and one of the best selling music artists of all time, with more than 51 million albums sold.

-After a nine-year stint with famed Irish music group Clannad, Enya departed for a solo career that would spawn four Grammy awards, an Oscar nomination, and tens of millions of album sales around the world.
+After a nine-year stint with famed Irish music group Clannad, Enya departed for a solo career that would spawn four Grammy awards, an Oscar nomination, a Golden Globe nomination, and tens of millions of album sales around the world.

 Enya released her self-titled debut album "Enya" in 1987, which performed moderately well in the charts, cracking the top ten in Ireland but only peaking at 69 in the English charts.

 It was Enya's next album that would drive her to international fame, however.
-In fact, it was one single on that album that would sure Enya would become a household name around the world.
+In fact, it was one single on that album that would sure the Irish songstress would become a household name around the world.

 Those less familiar with Enya's work may recognize the song's chorus, which repeats "sail away, sail away, sail away" in an infuriatingly catchy manner.

-After Watermark's release, Enya's career reached new heights and her follow-up album "Shepherd Moons" managed to outsell the hugely popular sophomore album while her fourth album, "The Memory of Trees", proved more popular still and broke the top-ten in the US Billboard Charts.
+After "Watermark's" release in 1988, Enya's career reached new heights and her follow-up album "Shepherd Moons" in 1991 managed to outsell the hugely popular sophomore album while her fourth album, "The Memory of Trees," released in 1995, proved more popular still and broke the top ten in the US Billboard Charts.

 At the turn of the millennium, Enya found even further international recognition in tragic circumstances.

-The song reached number two in the Billboard charts and "A Year Without Rain" sold a staggering 13 million copies around the world, according to Warner Music, making it by far her biggest-selling album.
+The song reached number two on the US Billboard charts and the album "A Day Without Rain" has sold a staggering 15 million copies around the world, making it by far her biggest-selling album.

 Enya released a pop remix of "Only Time" which charted at the top of the Billboard Hot Adult Contemporary Charts.
 The Irish singer also donated proceeds from the remixed track to the International Association of Firefighters.